soul2zimate/mjolnir-archive-service/README.md

 * `dbscripts/create.sql`
 * `dbscripts/load.sql`

-## Deployment
+## App Server Configuration and Deployment

 You can deploy the app in any Java EE 8 / Jakarta EE 8 compliant application server.
-Configuration samples provided here are for JBoss EAP / Wildfly.
+Configuration described here is for JBoss EAP / Wildfly.

 Start with default `standalone-full.xml`.

+### Datasource

 Configure a datasource with JNDI name "java:jboss/datasources/mjolnir/MjolnirDS".
 Example for a local H2 database: